Road Traffic Act 1988

 The Road Traffic Act 1988 (c.
 52) is an Act of the Parliament of the United Kingdom, concerning licensing of vehicles, insurance and road regulation.
+It does not extend to Northern Ireland.

 Contents

 Part I contains a number of traffic offences including causing death by dangerous driving, driving under the influence of alcohol or drugs (including police powers to arrest, administer tests, etc.), as well as requirements to wear seat belts and motorcycle helmets.

 Part II is concerned with regulating the construction and use of motor vehicles, and includes powers to test, inspect and prohibit vehicles that do not meet standards.

 Part III sets out the law on driving tests, the requirements for issuing driving licences, and the process for disqualifying drivers.

 Part IV deals with the licences required for driving large goods vehicles and passenger-carrying vehicles (buses and coaches).

 Part V concerns the registration, licensing and examination of driving instructors.

 Part VI contains provisions concerning compulsory vehicle insurance against third-party risks.